Job Search Assistance - Guide to Resumé Writing

 * Work Experience: Many students have limited paid work experiences but have been involved in volunteer, internship, practicum or student teaching experiences.
 Remember, a potential employer is most interested in the skills and strengths that you could bring into a new job.
 In this section, be sure to include all signiﬁcant work experiences in reverse chronological order.

 Describe your work responsibilities with an emphasis on achievements rather than past duties.
-Use action words to communicate your skills (see action word list).
-List the most important and related responsibilities first.
+Use action words to communicate your skills (see action word list on the next page).
+List the most important and related responsibilities ﬁrst.
 Be brief with the irrelevant experiences or omit them.

 * Interests: This is sometimes used to evaluate your suitability to a geographic area or to understand your “personality type.”
 Include this section if you have available space.
 Include social or civic activities, health and ﬁtness or sports activities, or hobbies that indicate how you spend your leisure time.